 Key SEPPs relating to the assessment system include:

-- State Environmental Planning Policy (Infrastructure) 2007
+- State Environmental Planning Policy (Transport and Infrastructure) 2021

 The Standard Instrument Local Environmental Plan sets out the format and structure that councils should follow when making a LEP.